Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 Expand/Hide
 </summary>

 We started interviews with families and friends.
-As part of user research. we created assumptions based on our own experience and interview results.
+As part of user research. we created assumptions based on our life experience, and talk to colleagues, families and friends.

-A total of 26 people were interviewed by 4 designers.
-We consolidated the results as follow.

 ### Assumption 1: New grads to workplace